pdee/pdee/doc/commands-python-mode.rst

 py-delete-minor-block
 ---------------------
-Delete MINOR-BLOCK at point.
+Delete minor-BLOCK at point.

 Don't store data in kill ring.
-A minor block is started by a `for', `if', `try' or `with'.
+A minor minor block is started by a `for', `if', `try' or `with'.

 py-kill-statements
 ------------------